Understanding Electric Meter Sockets and Bases

 - Enclosure Rating: For outdoor installations, a NEMA 3R enclosure is the minimum requirement.
 This rating ensures the enclosure is weather-resistant and provides protection against rain, sleet, and snow.

 - Physical Dimensions: When clients or apprentices ask “how big is a meter base?” the answer involves more than just the box dimensions.
-You must account for NEC working space clearances (NEC 110.26) and specific utility-mandated mounting heights.
+You must account for NEC working space clearances (see NEC Article 110.26) and specific utility-mandated mounting heights.

 The complexities of service installations are always evolving.
 Master every component of a service installation with our comprehensive NEC courses.